-- Many spiders weave webs which they basically use for catching prey.
+- Many spiders weave webs which they use for catching prey.

 - Jumping spiders have excellent eyesight.
-They usually pouncing upon the prey while sometimes chase them from a distance.
+They usually pounce upon the prey while sometimes chasing them from a distance.

 - Spiders also show cannibalism behavior under various conditions.
-For example, female Australian redback spiders eat its male mates before, during or after mating.
-Male water spiders eat the females of smaller size.
+For example, female Australian redback spiders eat their male mates before, during, or after mating.
+Male water spiders eat females of smaller sizes.
 In some species, the newborn offspring eat their mother.
-In some cases, females die during protecting their eggs and the newborns then eat her.
-Some spider species eat individuals of their own kind in case of food scarcity, for example, Pholcus phalangioides.
+In some cases, females die during protecting their eggs and the newborns then eat them.
+Some spider species eat individuals of their kind in case of food scarcity, for example, Pholcus phalangioides.

-- Majority of spider species are solitary and even become aggressive towards the individuals of its own kind.
+- The majority of spider species are solitary and even become aggressive towards individuals of their kind.
 However, some spider species show sociality.
-For example, Anelosimus eximius is a species that show higher sociality and in some cases, live in groups of more than 50,000 individuals.
+For example, Anelosimus eximius is a species that show higher sociality and in some cases, lives in groups of more than 50,000 individuals.

 35. Poisonous Spiders

-- Of all the 48,000 species of spiders, about 30 are considered as poisonous and have been responsible for causing humans death.
+- Of all the 48,000 species of spiders, about 30 are considered poisonous and have been responsible for causing human death.

-- However, such cases are very rare since hospitals, clinics, and poison control centers usually have species-specific antivenin (antitoxins) for the treatment of spiders bite.
+- However, such cases are very rare since hospitals, clinics, and poison control centers usually have species-specific antivenin (antitoxins) for the treatment of a spider’s bite.

-- In people, the venom of poisonous spiders produce lesions on the skin or cause a fatal allergic reaction.
+- In people, the venom of poisonous spiders produces lesions on the skin or causes a fatal allergic reaction.